 Cathleen’s formal training began at Trozmer Universidad de Diseño in Puebla, Mexico where she learned the basics of patterning and construction.
-Upon returning to Canada she obtained her Bachelor of Arts in Costume Design from Dalhousie University.
+Upon returning to Canada she obtained her Bachelor of Arts in Theatre from Dalhousie University.
 In tandem with her baccalaureate work Cathleen studied experimental fashion under renowned textile artist Toshiko Macadam at NSCAD University which helped to inform her views on process and sartorial interpretation.

 In 2011 she obtained a coveted work study placement at The Banff Centre as the assistant designer to Jorge Sandoval for their Summer Ballet Series.
 There she had the opportunity to attend master classes in Costume Design from the incomparable Susan Benson.